 Each year, Ben Bronz Academy administers a battery of standardized, norm-referenced, academic achievement measures to our students, in addition to our many curriculum-based measures and Precision Teaching measures.
 We collect this data so that school districts, parents, and the students themselves have objective ways to evaluate growth our effectiveness as educators.

-The battery of measures is given, using alternate-forms of each measure, upon entry to the Academy, and then in the spring each year after.
+In a typical year, the battery of measures is given, using alternate-forms of each measure, upon entry to the Academy, and then in the spring each year after.
 This allows us to compare “apples to apples” and objectively measure changes in our students’ academic skills.
 The battery consists of the following measures:

 - The Woodcock-Johnson III-NU test of Reading Fluency